tarini3301/GGirlH25/README.md

+# Medicine:
+# Pharmacist's Assistant
-# AI-Powered Handwritten Prescription Processing 🚀
+## AI-Powered Handwritten Prescription Processing 🚀

 ## 📌 Overview
 This project leverages **AI and OCR** to accurately extract, recognize, and process handwritten medical prescriptions.
 It automates **medicine identification, inventory matching, and order generation**, reducing errors and improving efficiency in pharmacy workflows.